 We expect you to submit your national passport.
 However, in rare instances, a U.S. “Permit to Re-Enter” can be accepted if it is evident that you cannot get a national passport from your country of origin.
 Please be informed that visa applications of “Permit to Re-Enter”-holders may take up to two weeks to be processed.

 Holders of the “Refugee Travel Document” (Form I-571) which is issued by the United States Department of Homeland Security (DHS) are not required to obtain a visa to enter the Federal Republic of Germany for purposes of business, tourism, or to visit friends if they stay no longer than 90 days.
-The Travel Document must be valid for at least four months after entering Germany.
+The Travel Document must be valid for at least three months after entering Germany.

 Please be advised that this regulation applies to Germany only.
 If you plan to transit or travel to other Schengen countries you have to contact the responsible consular mission of the respective countries to find out about their visa regulations.
 Please also note that holders of the very similar document called “Permit to Re-Enter” (Form I-327) do not fall under this rule.
 Holders of a “Permit to Re-Enter” must apply for a visa.